The GOP-Led Arizona Election Review Appears Close To Finishing. Here's What To Expect

 Legal scholars say, emphatically, no.

-Paul Bender, a constitutional law professor at Arizona State University, said there's no process to "decertify" or "revoke" election results, as some Arizona state senators have demanded, after those results are finalized by Congress.
+Paul Bender, a constitutional law professor at Arizona State University, said there's no process to "decertify" or "revoke" election results, as some Arizona state senators have demanded, after Congress has finalized those results.

 "It's over.
 The election is over," Bender said.
 "Once that's happened, you can't go back and redo the thing."